zangles/MDA/README.en.md

 ### ✓ Immediate Navigation

-Everything related to `Order` is in the same “model domain.”
+Everything related to `Order` is in the same "model domain."

 ### ✓ No Giant Super-Repositories